openedx/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 Download Weekly Files
 ============================

 .. note:: If you are using a third-party tool to connect to Amazon S3, you may not be able to navigate from one edX bucket to the other in a single session.
  You may need to disconnect from Amazon S3 and then reconnect to the other bucket.

 #.
-To download a weekly database data file or cumulative event file, connect to
+To download a weekly database data file, connect to the edX **course-data**
-   the edX **course-data** bucket on Amazon S3 using the AWS Command Line Interface or a third-party tool.
+   bucket on Amazon S3 using the AWS Command Line Interface or a third-party tool.

-.. revise this sentence ^ when weekly event logs are no longer available

    For information about providing your credentials to connect to Amazon S3, see :ref:`Access Amazon S3`.

 2. Download the ``{org}-{date}.zip`` database data file from the **course- data** bucket.

-   The **course-data** bucket also contains the weekly, cumulative ``{date}-{org}-tracking.tar`` files.

-.. remove this step ^ when weekly event logs are no longer available

 .. _AWS Command Line Interface: http://aws.amazon.com/cli/